Skip to content

 Tegucigalpa

-It is reported that 300 FAL rifles and 300,000 rounds of 5.56 mm bullets disappeared from the armoury of the Honduran Police Special Forces Unit known as “The Cobras”.
-Media investigation reported that these weapons and ammunition were sold to a narcotrafficking cartel in Guatemala.
+It is reported that 300 FAL rifles and 300,000 rounds of 5.56 mm bullets disappeared from the armoury of the Honduran Police Special Forces Unit known as 'The Cobras'.
+According to media investigations, the weapons and ammunition were sold to a narco-trafficking cartel in Guatemala.

 2010